mgdesaix/ConGen-2024/01-genotype-likelihood-data.md

 ------------------------------------------------------------------------

-Now on to the next section: [Performing population assignment with WGSassign](./02-wgsassign-basics.md)
+Now on to the next section: [WGSassign basics](./02-wgsassign-basics.md)

 ### Related resources